Charlton County DUI Guide

 Critical Deadlines

-• Administrative License Suspension (ALS) Hearing Deadline: In Georgia, you have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing.
+- ALR Hearing: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Georgia Department of Driver Services (DDS).
 This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-Failing to request this hearing within 15 days will result in an automatic suspension of your license.
+Failing to request a hearing within 15 days will result in an automatic suspension of your license.

 Local Resources